tsnellgrove/dark_castle3/doc/to_do.md

 - food & drink system?

+Food:
+- bread for Burt (save piecs of cheese for the mice)
+- maybe need to keep feeding biscuits to the hedgehog?
+- perhaps loaf of bread and bottle of water can each provide multiple servers (similar to enchanter)
+- additional bread verbs needed: bake ???

 *** Get tiredness and sleep working ***

 - maybe sleep in bed (after min # of moves) to dream to get hints?
 But light must be on so you loose turns of light and wake up hungry and thirsty?
 Hint is provided randomly based on points not yet accrued?